BA University of Arkansas (Fayetteville) Geography & History

 They went even further and detailed the attempt, disclosing that Skorzeny and his commandos would meet at the famous Café de la Paix, once together they would strike the Supreme Allied Headquarters at Versailles.
 The Americans would swallow the entire story imposing a curfew in Paris stopping soldiers and civilians in the streets.
 Eisenhower would become a virtual prisoner in his own headquarters surrounded by armed guards, machine guns, and barbed wire.
 His security team even used a decoy in an attempt to capture Skorzeny.
 Soon nervous military police from Paris to the Ardennes were stopping everyone, regardless of rank, asking questions supposedly only an American could answer.
 Many innocent American soldiers who didn't know the password would wind up being held captive until the could prove they were not a German commando in disguise.

-Dwight David Eisenhower Supreme Allied Command of the Western Allied Forces Europe
+Dwight David Eisenhower Supreme Allied Commander of the Western Allied Forces Europe

 Hasso von Manteuffel